Salmon Ruins

+Excavation

 The ruins of Salmon Pueblo were excavated between 1970 and 1979, under the direction of Cynthia Irwin-Williams of Eastern New Mexico University in partnership with the San Juan County Museum Association (Irwin-Williams 2006, p.
 17-27).
 The San Juan Valley Archaeological Program resulted in the excavation of slightly more than one-third of Salmon's ground floor rooms.
 More than 1.5 million artifacts and samples were recovered from Salmon.
 In 1980, Irwin-Williams and co-principal investigator Phillip Shelley wrote, compiled and edited a multivolume, 1,500-page report.
 The document fulfilled the reporting requirements for the series of grants under which the project had been completed but it was not intended for publication.
 Throughout the 1980s, Irwin-Williams and Shelley worked on a modified and greatly reduced manuscript, with the goal of producing a publishable report.
 This work ended with the untimely death of Cynthia Irwin-Williams in 1990.

 In 2000, Archaeology Southwest (formerly the Center for Desert Archaeology) President Bill Doelle and staff met with Salmon Executive Director Larry Baker and forged a multiyear partnership.
 Archaeology Southwest's work at Salmon began in 2001 as the Salmon Reinvestment and Research Program, with archaeologist Paul Reed leading the effort.
 The research initiative comprised two primary tasks: first, to condense and edit the original 1980 Salmon report into a new, published technical report, and second, to conduct additional, primary research in several targeted areas, with the goal of producing material for a detailed technical report, as well as a synthetic volume.
 The three-volume report, entitled Thirty-Five Years of Archaeological Research at Salmon Ruins, New Mexico, was published in 2006 (Reed 2006a), followed by the synthetic-summary volume Chaco’s Northern Prodigies, published in 2008 (Reed 2008a).
 An additional component of the Archaeology Southwest effort at Salmon focused on the curation needs of the massive collection.
 These needs were partially addressed through a Save America's Treasures grant for $150,000 awarded in 2002.
 The curation effort (repackaging and reboxing artifacts) has continued over the last 10 years.